Red, White & Blue Quinoa Fruit Salad

 And then after all my Deep Thoughts, I made a fruit salad.
 But just not any fruit salad – a quinoa fruit salad.
 A red, white, and blue quinoa salad, to be exact.

 I’ve been crushing on Maria’s Quinoa Fruit Salad with Honey Lime Dressing since last summer.
 Well, I’ve been crushing on the idea.
-Honestly, I wasn’t sure I’d like a sweet salad made with quinoa – I’m so used to associating quinoa with savory dishes.
+Honestly, at first, I wasn’t sure I’d like a sweet salad made with quinoa – I’m so used to associating quinoa with savory dishes.
+But I kept thinking about it.

-But you know, it really does lend itself perfectly to a sweeter treatment.
+And you know, quinoa really does, as it turns out, lend itself perfectly to a sweeter treatment.
 Quinoa has an almost neutral flavor, so it just soaks up all the deliciousness of the easy honey-lime dressing, which complements the bright bursts of berries perfectly.
 I went with blueberries, strawberries, and red currants, but just about any combo of fresh fruit will do wonderfully.

 Quinoa and berries together – what a seriously nutrient-packed dish.
 Plus, it’s satisfying and scrumptious.
 Totally worth the time it takes to put together – which, really, is hardly any time at all.